-Over fifty Belgian children conceived using sperm donor with cancer-causing gene
+Over 50 Belgian children conceived using sperm donor with cancer-causing gene

 The case dates back to a “rapid alert” issued on 8 November 2023 by the European Sperm Bank in Denmark, warning that a donor had been identified as carrying a mutation in the TP53 gene.
 This mutation is known to significantly increase the risk of developing various types of cancer and can be passed on to offspring.

 In total, 37 women were treated using the donor’s sperm, resulting in the birth of 52 children who may now be at risk due to the inherited gene mutation.
-It remains unclear how many of the children have actually inherited the TP53 mutation.
+It remains unclear how many of the children have inherited the TP53 mutation.

 The donor is believed to have fathered at least 67 children globally.
 Belgian authorities are now working to trace and inform the affected families.